NamanVashishta/DevScope/README.md

 ## 🧬 Technology Pillars (Secret Sauce)

-### 1. Dual-Context Vision Engine (`src/monitor.py`)
+### 1. Dual-Context Visual Engine (`src/monitor.py`)
-- **Panoramic Input:** `mss` stitches every monitor into one frame for peripheral awareness (docs, dashboards, second-screen tabs).
+- **Panoramic + Resized Input:** `mss` captures the stitched virtual desktop (`monitors[0]`), then downsamples to 1080p via Pillow so Gemini never chokes on 4K dual-monitor payloads while text stays crisp.
-- **Foveal Focus:** AppKit/Quartz pulls the precise app + window title under the cursor/keyboard.
+- **Foveal Focus Telemetry:** AppKit/Quartz provides the active app and frontmost window title, giving Gemini an authoritative “what the engineer is actually touching” signal.
-- **Gemini 2.0 Flash Prompting:** System prompt highlights focus metadata so Deep Work detection weights the active app while still learning from background context.
-- **Ring Buffer:** Per-session deque keeps ~30 minutes of labeled activity; rolling frames delete PNGs to keep storage bounded.
+- **Smart Extractor Prompting:** A senior-auditor style system prompt instructs Gemini to trust the active focus, describe the exact action/target (“Editing the JSON schema in `src/monitor.py`”), and ignore background noise (Spotify, Discord) when developer tools are foregrounded.
+- **Ring Buffer & Auto-Cleanup:** Each session’s deque stores ~30 minutes of entries; when it overflows we evict the oldest record *and* delete its PNG, guaranteeing bounded disk usage even during marathon sessions.

+> **Result:** Dual-context capture + resized frames + precision prompting = lower latency, higher-fidelity logs, and zero screenshot buildup.

+### 2. Batch Summarization Engine (`src/batch.py`)
+- **Timed/On-Demand Runs:** Daemon wakes every 30 minutes (or on commit) to sweep each session’s `temp_disk` folder.
+- **Mass Upload + Validation:** Screenshots stream into Gemini’s temp storage via `genai.upload_file()` with hard waits for `state == ACTIVE`, skipping any failures.
+- **Gemini 1.5 Pro Standup:** Large-context prompt converts the entire visual reel into a markdown Daily Standup Report (features, bugs, research, context score) while filtering out non-technical noise.
+- **Hive Mind Storage:** Summaries land in the Atlas `session_summaries` collection with `org_id`, `user_id`, `session_id`, timestamp, and coverage window so leaders can query historical standups alongside raw activity logs.
+- **Aggressive Cleanup:** Remote handles are deleted through `genai.delete_file`, and the corresponding local PNGs are purged to keep disks trim.

-### 2. MongoDB Atlas Hive Mind (`src/db.py`)
+### 3. MongoDB Atlas Hive Mind (`src/db.py`)
 - **Deep Work Filter:** Metadata is uploaded only if the frame is aligned with the stated goal.
 Social media, banking, or idle states never leave the laptop.
 - **Flexible Schema:** Each document stores timestamp, project, technical context, and alignment score—perfect for Visual RAG without schema migrations.
 - **Org-Level Tagging:** Every record carries `org_id`, `user_id`, and `project_name`, so queries can scope to a squad or span the entire company.